winstoncheong/adventofcode/README.md

 # 2017/01: Inverse Captcha
 Given a long string of digits.
 Consider the string to be circular.
 * Part 1: Calculate a checksum, that compares a character with the next.
-* Part 2: Calcualte a checksum that compares a character with one halfway around the circular list.
+* Part 2: Calculate a checksum that compares a character with one halfway around the circular list.

 Wraparound can be handled cleverly by using the right expression for indexing.